 “If anything I’m the bad driver Lauren.”
 Diverting the conversation away from why we hadn’t actually carpooled together.

 Angela said something to fill in the conversation.

 But Lauren, not satisfied with my redirection quickly turned it back to me.
 And said, “so that is why we don’t carpool anymore?”
 Again weirdly aggressive.

 “No, you’re a perfectly good driver, Lauren,” I said reassuringly and promptyly ending the conversation.

-I was feeling okay with having a falling out with Lauren.
-I was feeling like I was learning for the first time how to navigate the waters of life.
-I needed to constantly remind myself that this was the first time I was in this kind of situation and it was okay for me to make mistakes and learn as I go.
-It’s okay to stumble and not so gracefully stand up for yourself and your power, as long as you’re progressing and learning to love yourself in the meantime.
-It not only is okay, it is the work of your life and you should feel proud if you’ve ever done the same.
+I was feeling okay for the first time with having a falling out with Lauren.
+I was feeling like I was learning for the first time how to navigate these waters of life.
+I needed to constantly remind myself that this was the first time I was in this kind of situation and it was okay for me to make mistakes and learn as I went.
+It was okay for me to stumble and not so gracefully stand up for myself and stand in my power.
+I was progressing and learning to love myself.
+It not only was okay, I realized, it was the work of my life.